All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take a PPI with my GLP-1 medication?

 Yes, PPIs are generally safe to take alongside GLP-1 medications.
 There are no significant drug interactions between the two classes.
-However, always inform your provider about all medications you take so they can monitor your overall treatment plan.
+But always inform your provider about all medications you take so they can monitor your overall treatment plan.

 Is GLP-1 reflux a reason to stop treatment?